Charles-François Toustain: Scholarship

 As a scholar Toustain became highly respected.
-He worked for twenty years with his fellow-Maurist, Dom René-Prosper Tassin, on an edition of the works of the Byzantine Greek monk Theodore the Studite.
+He worked for twenty years with his fellow-Maurist, René-Prosper Tassin, on an edition of the works of the Byzantine Greek monk Theodore the Studite.
 It was never printed, as a publisher could not be found.
 Another joint project of the two was the Nouveau traité de diplomatique (6 vols, 1750–1765) in which they addressed more fully and thoroughly the subjects taken up in Jean Mabillon's great work De re diplomatica.
 Toustain and Tassin's work provided the basis for the modern discipline of diplomatics.
 The final four volumes were edited by Tassin alone following Toustain's death.

 Of general interest among Toustain's personal writings are: La vérité persécutée par l'erreur (2 vols, 1733), a collection of the writings of the Fathers on the persecutions of the first eight centuries; and "L'authorité de miracles dans l'Église" (no date), in which he expounds the opinion of St. Augustine.
 Tassin testifies that he was zealous in his duties, modest, and sincerely religious.